 The Southwest Performance Business Card is exceptional.
 I would say it’s the single best Southwest Airlines credit card.

-It has a massive welcome bonus, and in my opinion is well worth it for anyone who flies Southwest with any frequency, thanks to the annual points bonus and the wifi credit, among other benefits.
+Then the card is well worth keeping long term for the annual points bonus and the wifi credit, among other benefits.